Betoniteollisuus/BETK---Documents/doc_drafts/Draft: Peppol implementation guide for the construction industry.md

 #### 4.2.2 Receiver Party (buyer)

-The [cac:ReceiverParty]() is the one who the catalogue is sent to and acts as a buyer.
-The syntax also includes Buyer Supplier Party, but that is not applicable to the concrete element use case as the buyer is always the one who the catalogue is sent to.
+The [cac:ReceiverParty](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ReceiverParty/) is the one who the catalogue is sent to and acts as a buyer.
+The syntax also includes Buyer Supplier Party, but that does not apply to the concrete element use case as the buyer is always the one who the catalogue is sent to.
-- [cbc:EndpointID]() is used to convey the electronic Peppol address of the buyer.
+- [cbc:EndpointID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cbc-EndpointID/) is used to convey the electronic Peppol address of the buyer.
 The @schemeID is mandatory to be used with the EndpointID element.
 For Finnish organisations the EndpointID is always an OVT code with scheme ID 0216.
-Examples of [cbc:EndpointID]() and @schemeID values:
+Examples of [cbc:EndpointID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cbc-EndpointID/) and @schemeID values:

 | cbc:EndpointID | schemeID | Notes |
 |----------------|----------|-------|
 | `003712345678`   | `0216`     | SchemeID 0216 stands for Finnish EDI identifier (OVT code).
 OVT Code structure is:<br>· ‘0037’ is a fixed value<br>· Company ID (Y-tunnus) without the dash mark ‘-’<br>· Optional (up to 5) internal numbers or capital letters (A-Z) within the company |
 | `6412345678901`  | `0088`     | Scheme ID 0088 stands for GLN (Global Location Number) administered by GS1. |

-- [cac:PartyIdentification]() / [cbc:ID]() can contain an internal ID understood by the buyer and/or seller.
+- [cac:PartyIdentification](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ReceiverParty/cac-PartyIdentification/) / [cbc:ID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ReceiverParty/cac-PartyIdentification/cbc-ID/) can contain an internal ID understood by the buyer and/or seller.
 This can be for example a GLN of the construction site. @schemeID is not mandatory for this field.
-- [cac:PostalAddress]() and its child elements are used for the Address of the company.
+- [cac:PostalAddress](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PostalAddress/) and its child elements are used for the Address of the company.
 This is for example the address of the headquarters building, not the delivery address.
-- [cac:PartyLegalEntity]() / [cbc:RegistrationName]() is used to tell the official name of the company.
+- [cac:PartyLegalEntity](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/) / [cbc:RegistrationName](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/cbc-RegistrationName/) is used to tell the official name of the company.
-- [cac:PartyLegalEntity]() / [cbc:CompanyID]() is used for the business identity code (Y-tunnus) of the company.
+- [cac:PartyLegalEntity](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/) / [cbc:CompanyID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/cbc-CompanyID/) is used for the business identity code (Y-tunnus) of the company.
-- [cac:PartyLegalEntity]() / [cac:RegistrationAddress]() / [cbc:CityName]() / [cac:Country]() / [cbc:IdentificationCode]() structure is used to tell in which city and country the company is officially registered in.
+- [cac:PartyLegalEntity](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/) / [cac:RegistrationAddress](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/cac-RegistrationAddress/) / [cbc:CityName](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/cac-RegistrationAddress/cbc-CityName/) / [cac:Country](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/cac-RegistrationAddress/cac-Country/) / [cbc:IdentificationCode](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/cac-RegistrationAddress/cac-Country/cbc-IdentificationCode/) structure is used to tell in which city and country the company is officially registered in.

 **Example – Receiver Party segment**